You'll love this Best Split Pea Soup recipe if you think making a homemade pea soup recipe from scratch takes too much effort.

 - You can puree the soup in a blender, a food processor, or with a wand blender if you wish.

-- Serve with gluten free bread and a nice side salad.
+- Serve with some bread and a nice side salad.

 Nutrition Information: